amenocturne/infinite-echoes/README.md

 ## Development

-The project is structured as a Rust application that compiles to WebAssembly, with a web frontend for user interaction.
+The project is structured as a Rust application that compiles to WebAssembly, with a web frontend for user interactionstate

 - `game/` - Core application logic and audio processing
 - `server/` - Development server for local testing